ekhadley/lrm/README.md

     - since all i really care about is the raw ratings, I realy should be using the unbinarized dataset, rather than the binarized winner/loser dataset

+- I trained a nonlinear probe, it was not better than the probe and a bit slower so yeah.
+Sticking with linear.

 - training on layer 24 and with smaller batch size seems to work better.
     - Accuracy on par with previous ones, but the correlation is clearly much stronger on the scatterplot

 ## todo
-- train a nonlinear probe.
-(2 layer mlp?)
 - make a probe dataset from ultrafeedback instead of ultrafeedback-binarized
 - train probe on winners  vs losers instead of absolute score.
 - train probe on something trivial that it should do really well on to check if stupid issue